codelibs/intaste/docs/08_development/development-guidelines.md

 ## 14. Migration Policy

-- Data persistence only in Fess/OpenSearch area (Assera is stateless)
+- Data persistence only in Fess/OpenSearch area (Intaste is stateless)
 - Document procedures in `MIGRATIONS.md` for breaking changes

 ---